-• 5 3 Mobile Transportation of raw materials / products / waste, employee business travel, employee commuting Employee commuting - Excluded (see below) Supply and treatment of water used in Council Offices e.g. The Grange Supply and treatment of water used in public facilities e.g. Public toilets 'Well to tank' (this being emissions arising from the production, transportation, transformation and distribution of fuel before it reaches the vehicle that actually uses the fuel)
+3 Mobile Transportation of raw materials / products / waste, employee business travel, employee commuting Staff business travel and accommodation Employee commuting - Excluded (see below) Supply and treatment of water used in Council Offices e.g. The Grange Supply and treatment of water used in public facilities e.g. Public toilets 'Well to tank' (this being emissions arising from the production, transportation, transformation and distribution of fuel before it reaches the vehicle that actually uses the fuel) --- --- ---